seL4/microkit/docs/manual.md

 * `vcpu`: (one or more) Describes the virtual CPU that will be tied to the virtual machine.
 * `map`: (zero or more) Describes mapping of memory regions into the virtual machine.

-The `vcpu` element has a single `id` attribute defining the identifier used for the virtual machine's vCPU.
+The `vcpu` element has the following attributes:

+* `id`: The vCPU identifier.
+Must be at least 0 and less than 62.
+* `setvar_id`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the vCPU identifier.

 The `map` element has the same attributes as the protection domain with the exception of `setvar_vaddr`.